Stop Warehousing Spare Parts: Rethinking Redundancy Under Virtualization

 Where Redundancy Lives Under Virtualization

-virtualization basic graphIn a virtualized environment, applications and operating systems run as virtual machines on a shared platform.
+virtualization basic graphIn a virtualized environment, applications and operating systems run as virtual machines on a shared platform for high-performance virtualization servers.
 They are no longer tied to a specific endpoint.

 Redundancy shifts from individual machines to system design.